CommitAnalyzingService/CAS_CodeRepoAnalyzer/README.md

   sudo apt-get update
   sudo apt-get install r-base
   ```

-By default, typically we don't have the python-dev available for python3 on Ubuntu and so have to
-install it as it's a dependency for rpy2.
-We do this by simply running `sudo apt-get install python3-dev`

 Now we are ready to install rpy2.
 Make sure python version 3 or greater is in use, such as using
 a virtualenv and run `pip install rpy2`